SomeDebris/rock-paper-scissors/README.md

 If the `mods/` directory doesn't exist, create it.

+Alternately, download this repository as a .zip file

 ### note:

 Don't expect much progress on this as time goes on; I update this only on my free time.